robudexIT/sbtphapp-project-devops/aws_console/README.md

   - Instance Type: t2.micro
   - Key pair: <YOUR US-EAST-1 EC2 KEYPAIR>
   - security groups: primary-vpc-stack-FrontendSg-******
-  - Open frontend.sh that can be found under userdata folder of your working project directory. change the AWS_API_API equals to the DNS Name of BackendALB
+  - Open frontend.sh which can be found under userdata folder of your working project directory. change the AWS_API_API equals to the DNS Name of BackendALB
-  - Goto User data of launch tempalte section and paste the content of the newly updated frontend.sh file
+  - Goto User data of the launch template section and paste the content of the newly updated frontend.sh file

   ![Frontedn Launch_template User data](../screenshots/frontend_launch_template_user_data.png)